chezyio/SC3010/README.md

 #### Safe Language

 -   Strong type
+-   Always a trade-off between flexibility and security
 -   Ada, Perl, Python, Java, C#, Visual Basic all have automatic bounds checking and do no not have direct memory access
 -   Rust
     -   Designed to be a safe, concurrent and practical